 4. Make biscuits by whisking together flour, sugar, baking powder, and salt.

-5. Grate the butter into the flour mixture and toss to coat butter with flour.
+5. Grate the butter into the flour mixture and toss to coat the butter with flour.

-7. Either scoop out pieces of dough to place foil over the surface of the blueberries.
+7. Scoop out spoonfuls of dough and drop them across the surface of the blueberries.

 8. Brush biscuits with cream and sprinkle with coarse sugar, if desired.